 While orienting these nozzles the following points are to be considered.

-- Feed inlet is on the top of the hemispherical head.
-Maintenance access on the top of the head can be separate or combined with the feed inlet, a gooseneck spool serving both purposes.
+- The feed inlet is on the top of the hemispherical head.
+Maintenance access on the top of the head can be separated or combined with the feed inlet, a gooseneck spool serving both purposes.

-- Outlet nozzle will be on the bottom head, on the center of the hemispherical head.
-This is of gooseneck type for vessels with skirt type support and the nozzle flange must be brought outside the skirt.
+- The outlet nozzle will be on the bottom head, and on the center of the hemispherical head.
+This is of gooseneck type for vessels with skirt-type support and the nozzle flange must be brought outside the skirt.
 Orientation is generally chosen to minimize piping to the downstream equipment keeping the line flexible enough from a stress point of view.

-- Catalyst removal nozzle is to be oriented towards the allocated catalyst drop-down area.
+- The catalyst removal nozzle is to be oriented toward the allocated catalyst drop-down area.

-- Sampling nozzle is to be oriented towards an accessible area.
+- The sampling nozzle is to be oriented towards an accessible area.

 - Skin thermocouples are equally placed all around the circumference of the reactor and along the length of the reactor.
 They should be oriented last, clearing all obstructions.